 “We have a long programme to develop Asian cricket.
 We want to start from u-16 and u-19 to the Asia Cup.
 It’s not about cricket only but also about developing our umpires, match referees.
 Our main focus is to strengthen cricket of Asia which is the strongest area for world cricket.”

 The return of International Cricket

 Very recently Pakistan successfully hosted the group B matches for Emerging Asia Cup in Karachi.
-Group B teams included Pakistan, Bangladesh, HongKong, and UAE, proving that Pakistan is fully capable of hosting international matches.
+Group B teams included Pakistan, Bangladesh, HongKong, and UAE.
+This proves that Pakistan is fully capable of hosting international matches.

 Pakistan’s performance in Asia Cup

-Asia Cup in September will be followed by the World T20 which is to be held in Australia, therefore, it will be an opportunity for Pakistan to sharpen their skills and be fully prepared for the challenge ahead.
+Asia Cup in September will be followed by the World T20.
+Therefore, it will be an opportunity for Pakistan to sharpen their skills and be fully prepared for the challenge ahead.
 A win in the Asia Cup could greatly boost the team and this might just be what is required.